 The Madison County Freedom Rock, painted by Bubba Sorensen, is located on the grounds of the John Wayne Birthplace & Museum at the corner of Washington Street and 2nd Street in Winterset.
+It was finished and dedicated in August of 2017.

 The Freedom Rock (established in 1999) is a large (approx. 60+ ton) boulder located in rural Iowa that is repainted every year with a different Thank You for our nations Veterans to honor their service to our country.
 The artist, Ray “Bubba” Sorensen II, was inspired by the movie Saving Private Ryan, as well as, wanting to give Veterans a unique recognition on Memorial Day.
 Sorensen paints The Freedom Rock on his own with the tremendous support of family and friends.
 Sorensen is not commissioned to paint the rock but is able to do so each year with the generous help of donations.